Manufacturing through 3D metal printing.

 If your interests are more in the science, technology, and innovation of engineering, then manufacturing engineering is the career for you.

 For example, consider additive manufacturing—the process of using digital technologies (such as CAD software or 3D object scanners) to direct hardware to deposit material, layer upon layer, in specific geometric shapes.
 In contrast to traditional processes that would involve removing material through machining, carving, or other means, additive manufacturing actually adds material to create something new.
-Growing demand for prototyping applications in industries such as healthcare, automotive, aerospace, and defense—along with increasing investment in 3D printing—are expected to expand the global additive manufacturing market at a 20.8% compound annual growth rate (CAGR) from 2022 to 2030.
+Growing demand for prototyping applications in industries such as healthcare, automotive, aerospace, and defense—along with increasing investment in 3D printing—are expected to expand the global additive manufacturing market at a 21.6% compound annual growth rate (CAGR) from 2023 to 2030 according to a January 2024 report from LinkedIn.

 As conventional engineering methods continue to merge with new technologies (also referred to as Industry 4.0), manufacturing plants are becoming more automated than ever before.
 Technologies such as cloud computing, service-oriented architecture (SOA), and artificial intelligence (AI) are helping to enhance communication and control, while allowing for more effective levels of troubleshooting and analysis.